-Virtual reality is a computer-generated environment that enables the viewer to be completely immersed in their 3D data.
-Military and defense are one of the most important application fields for virtual and augmented technology.
+Virtual reality is a computer-generated environment that enables the viewer to immerse themselves in their 3D data.
+Military and defense are one of the industries where virtual and augmented reality technologies are most widely used.
 VR is even one of the key technologies listed by the US Department of Defense in the 21st century.
-In this article, let’s discover the current uses of Virtual Reality in the defense industry and the military field.
+In this article, let’s discover the current uses of Virtual Reality in the defense industry and the military industry.

-Virtual reality training is a common use case for VR technologies.
-It often helps for training exercises that are too rare, too expensive, or too dangerous to be done in real life.
-Training simulation in the military field fosters the combat skills of small-scale units or single soldiers by simulating actual vehicles, soldiers and combat environment With a VR headset and controllers, trainees are completely immersed in virtual environments.
-For example, you can have a flight simulator overlaid with a virtual world rendering an actual battlefield for a complete pilot training (this type of virtual reality simulation can be done using TechViz Fusion).
-All the user’s senses can be stimulated to fully recreate the pilot training.
+Virtual reality training is a common use case for VR technology.
+It helps for training exercises that are too rare, too expensive, or too dangerous to be done in real life.
+Training simulation in the military field fosters the combat skills of small-scale units or single soldiers by simulating actual vehicles, soldiers, and combat environment.

 Depending on the virtual reality experience, it might deal with sensitive data or only concern a few people.
 “Classic” VR solutions will have troubles dealing with a restricted audience and/or particular use cases.
 A versatile solution like TechViz software will probably suit you better if you are looking for specialized VR training solutions.

-Specialized training also applies to maintenance and assembly technicians.
-Experienced support personnel are only a few in this sector, and their knowledge must be transferred somehow.
+In this sector there are very few experienced support personnel, and their knowledge must be transferred somehow.
 The use of virtual and mixed-reality technologies is a solution for this challenge.
 As an example, in the marine corps, each boat can have specific engineering constraints, leading to a different maintenance scenario from a boat to another.
 To be immediately operational, technicians can view the CAD model in VR and get an army specialized training program “on the boat” before their operation.

 Maintaining and optimizing military equipment with virtual reality

 A lot of defense equipment are intensive complex electromechanical systems, such as aircrafts, spacecrafts, ships… And, of course, not all equipment is used in the conditions the engineers had in mind when they conceived it.
-Virtual reality is the perfect tool for conceiving and optimizing military equipment.
+Virtual reality is the perfect tool to conceive and optimize military equipment.
 For example, some vehicles can end up being used in other climatic or environmental conditions.
-In any cases, if the end users notices what parts are showing excessive wear, the information can travel back to the design teams, so that the next designed model (or just the fixing parts) will be better.
+In any cases, if the end users notice what parts are showing excessive wear, the information can travel back to the design teams, so that the next designed model (or just the fixing parts) will be better.

 Manufacturing new weapons in VR